 Frequently Asked Questions

-Any BPL cardholder over the age of 13 (Adult cardholder and Young Adult cardholder) with an active BPL account and less than $25 in charges can check out a telescope.
+Any BPL cardholder over the age of 13 (Adult cardholder and Young Adult cardholder) with an active BPL account and no blocks or charges can check out a telescope.
 Young Adult cardholders will need a parent or guardian to sign their agreement.

 Place a hold through the online catalog at this link: https://www.bklynlibrary.org/item?b=12463127

 No. Because of their popularity, there is always a wait list that is typically over 6 months.

 Telescopes can only be checked out and returned at the Reference Desk in the Society, Sciences & Technology (SST) Division on the second floor of Central Library (10 Grand Army Plaza).
 When you pick up the telescope, you will be required to sign several agreements and we will review the items in the telescope bag.
 The checkout process may take up to 15 minutes.
 Please also be aware that the telescope is bulky and more than 15 pounds.

 Absolutely not.
 There is a risk of severe eye damage or blindness if you look directly at the sun with a telescope.
 Pointing the telescope at the sun can also damage the telescope’s optics.

 No, telescopes must be checked out by the cardholder who placed the hold.